Bivouac.com - Canadian Mountain Encyclopedia Document Home . Login -

 - the Line Parent is the first higher significant peak you come to on the prominence line.
 In this case Peak B is the line parent.
 The line parent is all that is required to establish the prominence of a given peak, you don't need to know the source parent.
 Example: Gannett peak is the line parent of Mount Robson.

-- the Island Parent is the first peak you come to on the prominence line that has a base contour that also surrounds the peak in question.
-In other words, its key saddle must be lower than the key saddle of the peak in question.
+- the Island Parent (Contour parent) is the first peak you come to on the prominence line that has a base contour that also surrounds the peak in question.
+In other words, it's key saddle must be lower than the key saddle of the peak in question.
 The word "island" refers to the idea of the island that would be formed if you raised the water level to the key saddle of the parent.
 You would then have an island containing the given peak, with the "parent" being the highest peak.
 In our diagram, the island parent of Peak A is Peak D, because only it has a base contour low enough to surround peak A. Neither Peak B or C have a low enough contour to form an island containing A. Eg: Only Orizaba is the "Island Parent" of Mount Robson, neither Gannett, Elbert or Whitney have a contour which surrounds Robson.

 The break sequence is below: